sunfishcode/wasm-reference-manual/WebAssembly.md

 A *table* is similar to a [linear memory] whose elements, instead of being bytes, are opaque values.
 Each table has a [table element type] specifying what kind of data they hold.
-A table of `anyfunc` is used as the index space for [indirect calls](#indirect-call).
+A table of `funcref` is used as the index space for [indirect calls](#indirect-call).

 Tables can be [defined by a module](#table-section) or